Banner Health

 Hepatitis is a condition that causes inflammation of the liver.
 Your liver is an organ that helps your body get nutrients from food, cleans your blood and keeps infections away.
 Some types of hepatitis can stop your liver from functioning properly.

-There are also a few other types of hepatitis:
+There are five primary types of viral hepatitis:

-• Alcoholic hepatitis, caused by heavy and/or chronic alcohol use.
+• Alcoholic hepatitis: Caused by chronic alcohol use.

-• Toxic hepatitis, caused by chemicals, poison, medication or supplements.
+• Toxic hepatitis: Caused by chemicals, poisons or certain medications.

-• Autoimmune hepatitis, where your immune system attacks your liver.
+• Autoimmune hepatitis: Where the immune system attacks the liver.

 Symptoms of hepatitis